top of page

 • It is making food the enemy

-• Feeling guilty when not eating diet foods....
+• Feeling guilty when not eating diet foods.
 The ultimate goal is to cultivate a healthy relationship with food, where you value it as fuel and value the way it makes you feel.

 • Fad dieting doesn't work but....we think it will be different this time

 Several studies also found that the most effective way to lose weight was to limit, not completely restrict, foods that contribute to health problems.
 Those foods include things like added sugar and processed foods.
+Dieting is the biggest trigger for restrictive eating and binge eating.
+The goal with working within disordered eating, is not another diet!
+Instead its all about a shame-free relationship with yourself.

 Health Coaching